 We use five sources of data to inform our understanding of how states pay for SFRs.
 First, we use the Annual Survey of State Government Finances to obtain data on state revenues, expenditures, and debt.
 The survey is collected by the U.S. Census Bureau and has been compiled into a panel dataset called the Government Finance Database by Pierson et al. (2015).
 Revenues and expenditure data are generally available for fiscal years (FYs) 1972 and 1977-2017.
 Our analytic sample draws upon data from FYs 1982 (the first year that measures of elementary-secondary education expenditures are available for all 50 states) through 2007.
 Because the Great Recession, which began in December 2007, substantially altered (and in some cases, continues to alter) state revenues and expenditures (Rosewicz, 2019), we elect to examine the effects of SFRs on state finances only through FY 2007, the last fiscal year prior to the Great Recession.

-Second, we use a dataset on local property tax revenues to understand how shifts in local property tax collections were related to funding SFRs.
-When reviewing the text of state legislative acts to determine how SFR-induced increases in education spending were funded, it became apparent that changes to state and local property tax revenues played a key role in funding SFRs in many of the states included in our analytic sample; thus, we incorporate these data into the study.
+Second, we use a dataset on local property tax revenues to understand the relationship between shifts in the collection of local property taxes and the funding of SFRs.
+When reviewing the text of state legislative acts, we found that changes to state and local property tax revenues played a key role in funding SFRs within our analytic sample; thus, we incorporate these data into the study.
 These property tax data come from the Local Education Agency Finance Survey (F-33), which is collected by the U.S. Census Bureau and audited and distributed by the National Center for Education Statistics (NCES).
 These data were also compiled into a panel dataset spanning FYs 1987 through 2007.
+During fiscal years 1987, 1988, 1989, 1991, 1993, and 1994, the full universe of school districts was not surveyed, and these years are not included in the

+NCES release of data; however, we were able to obtain district-level data from sampled districts directly from the U.S. Census Bureau.
 We aggregate the local property tax revenue data, which is collected at the district level, up to the state level to examine the effect of a given SFR on statewide local property collections.

 Third, we merge state population data collected by the U.S. Census Bureau to create annual measures of each state's population between 1982 and 2007.
 The annual state population data estimates the population on July 1 of that calendar year (e.g., population data in 1989 refers to the estimated population on July 1, 1989).
 However, the year of the state revenue and expenditure data corresponds to fiscal years typically starting on the preceding July 1 and ending on June 30 (e.g., the fiscal year 1989 typically starts on July 1, 1988, and ends on June 30, 1989).
-To align the two types of data, we convert the state population data to fiscal years by adding a value of 1 to the calendar year (e.g., so after conversion, population data in fiscal year 1989 refers to the estimated population on July 1, 1988).
+To align the two types of data, we convert the state population data to fiscal years by adding a value of 1 to the calendar year-for example, after conversion, population data in fiscal year 1989 refers to the estimated population on July 1, 1988.

-Fourth, we also use data on state student enrollments-pre-K through grade 12-from an annual panel spanning the years 1982 to 2007.
+Fourth, we use data on state student enrollments-pre-K through grade 12-from an annual panel spanning the years 1982 to 2007.
 For years post-1986, enrollment data were obtained from the National Public Education Financial Survey (NPEFS), which is distributed by NCES.
 Enrollment data prior to 1987 were obtained from the U.S. Department of Education (DOE) and NCES series reports, including Digest of Education Statistics and Statistics of State School Systems, by Paglayan (2019).